ShawnO86/Vue.js/world_weather/README.md

 ### TO DO:
-~~Use current weather endpoint for weather by the hour + severe weather alerts for header area,~~ Use GeoLocation for inital load of weather data,
-Add nighttime color styling and ability to switch automatically based on local time
+~~Use current weather endpoint for weather by the hour + severe weather alerts for header area,~~ ~~Use GeoLocation for inital load of weather data,~~ Add conditional styles to weather/news buttons when enabled, Add nighttime color styling and ability to switch automatically based on local time